About the author

 A.D.
-Miller is Writer at Large for The Economist; he was formerly the magazine’s Moscow Correspondent and Political Editor.
+Miller has been The Economist's Moscow correspondent, political columnist, writer-at-large and correspondent in the American South.
 In 2014 he won Travel Story of the Year at the FPA Media Awards, for a piece about 24 hours at a motorway service station.
-He has been shortlisted three times for the David Watt Prize and nominated for Political Commentator of the Year and Magazine Commentator of the Year at the Comment Awards.
-He has also written for the Guardian, Observer, Daily Telegraph, Independent, Spectator, Literary Review, Evening Standard and Intelligent Life.
-He lives in London with his wife and children.
+He has been shortlisted three times for the David Watt Prize, for another FPA Award and for Political Commentator of the Year and Magazine Commentator of the Year at the Comment Awards.
+He has also written for the Financial Times, Guardian, Observer, Daily Telegraph, Independent, Spectator, Literary Review, Evening Standard, Intelligent Life and 1843.
 He uses his initials because another novelist already had his name.

 - A.D.
 Miller on BBC Breakfast

 - Read an interview with AD Miller at BBC Online